MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ### Create a network security group and a network security group rule

 <#
-The network security group secures the virtual machine by using inbound and outbound rules.
+The network security group secures the VM by using inbound and outbound rules.
 Create an inbound rule for port 3389 to allow incoming Remote Desktop connections and an inbound rule for port 80 to allow incoming web traffic.
 #>

 # Create an inbound network security group rule for port 22